How Melba came to understand scrum to make software development efficient.

 Each US can be put into production.
-If it is part of a course whose minimum set is not yet ready to share with users, it is nevertheless put into production and hidden.
+If it is part of a course whose minimum set is not yet ready to be shared with users, it is nevertheless put into production and hidden.

 Note: we sometimes make the difference between user story and job story.
-Melba instead does job stories that include context, while user stories traditionally don't.
+Melba instead does job stories that include context, while user stories traditionally doesn't.

-Acceptance tests make it easy to see the result: the developer who finishes his work must check off the various elements, which indicates that he has verified that the expected result is obtained.
+Acceptance tests make it easy to see the result: the developer who finishes their work must check off the various elements, which indicates that they have verified that the expected result is obtained.
 If expected behaviors are not listed in these acceptance tests, the PO must create a new ticket.